Allocation Assist

 Health is integral to Saudi Arabia’s government policy.
 The Health Sector Transformation Programme, a part of the Kingdom’s Vision 2030, is a blueprint to further develop Saudi Arabia’s healthcare infrastructure and restructure services and insurance to provide comprehensive, integrated healthcare.

-To address health disparities between urban and rural areas, 21 “health clusters” are being launched across the country, and the provision of e-health services expanded.
 Each cluster will be an integrated network of healthcare providers serving approximately one million people.
 The plan will also expand capacity and enable access to timely, affordable care.

 What opportunities are there for Western-trained doctors?